Skip to main content

 North Carolina Cocaine Laws

-The possession, sale, or trafficking of cocaine is a felony crime in most states.
-Possession of even a small amount of the drug is charged as a Class I felony in North Carolina, which is punishable by up to one year in jail.
-North Carolina cocaine laws are similar to cocaine laws in other states, although the state doesn't offer drug abatement programs -- in which the defendant receives drug treatment in lieu of jail -- for cocaine possession.
+Cocaine possession, sale, or trafficking is a felony offense in most states.
+Possession of even a small amount of the drug is charged as a Class I felony in North Carolina, which is punishable by up to one year of jail time.

-The charges and penalties under North Carolina's cocaine laws are listed below, while in-depth information about the subject follows.
+The cocaine charges and penalties under North Carolina law are listed below, followed by an in-depth examination.
 See FindLaw's Drug Charges section for additional resources.

-Sale Class G felony; Selling of controlled substance to person under 16 or pregnant female or within 300 ft. of school property: Class E felony
+• Selling of cocaine to person under 16, a pregnant female, or within 300 ft. of school property: Class E felony

 Possession of Cocaine